 Courses: Units

 CHIL 101 Human Growth and Development 3

 CHIL 141 The Child, Family and Community 3

-CHIL 160 Observing and Understanding
+CHIL 160 Observation and Assessment of Children 2

-Children 2
+CHIL 161 Observations and Issues in Child

-CHIL 161 Observations and Issues in Child Development 2
+Development 2

 Select one course from:

 CHIL 162 Positive Child Guidance 3

 or

 CHIL 165 Children with Special Needs 3

 or

 CHIL 188 Violence in the Lives of Children and

 Families 3

 = .
-111 %
+III .

-\A Certificate of Performance is a departmental award that does not appear on the student's transcript.
+A Certificate of Performance is a departmental award that does not appear on the student's transcript.
 All courses must be completed within the San Diego Community College District.